s-joshid/bioinformatics_projects/README.md

 # bioinformatics_projects
-please refer to the woki for project descriptions and demos
+please refer to the wiki for project descriptions and demos